weesvisje/docs/docs/advanced/architecture/big-peer-internals.md

 Completing the cycle of data in Big Peer is CDC ([Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture)).
 Work in progress where each transaction produces a Change Data Message containing the type of change (eg insert, delete, update) and the details of the change.
 CDC is a way for customer to react to data changes that occur from the mesh or elsewhere, or even to keep external legacy databases in sync with Big Peer.

-Data from CDC will first be available via webhooks.
-Developers can register HTTP endpoints where Big Peer will deliver data change events that match a defined query - similar to how Small Peers can `observe` queries to react to data changes.
+Data from CDC is available from Kafka.
+Developers can [register Kafka consumers](tutorials/kafka/intro) where Big Peer will deliver data change events that match a defined query - similar to how Small Peers can `observe` queries to react to data changes.

-This will enable delivery of data within Big Peer into other systems or to build server-side logic that reacts to data change events - such as performing data aggregations that write back into Big Peer or to trigger an email to a user based off an event from a Small Peer.
+We also provide webhoooks will enable delivery of data within Big Peer into other systems or to build server-side logic that reacts to data change events - such as performing data aggregations that write back into Big Peer or to trigger an email to a user based off an event from a Small Peer.
 These data change events fit into "serverless" patterns and will work with any "functions-as-a-service" (FaaS) systems, such as AWS Lambda or others.

 Care is being taken to ensure the delivery of these events are reliable.
 Endpoints will be able to persist a unique marker that corresponds to the event, and later restart events from that same marker onward so that events are not missed during periods of interruption.